Open an online savings account in a few easy steps

 Saving just to save might sound good in theory, but without specific money-saving goals and the ability to track your progress, you can easily lose momentum.
 “When you arbitrarily start saving, you don’t budget your savings and eventually find yourself struggling to save anything,” Cupler says.
 “If you create a goal, you can budget around that and make sure you are always tucking at least that amount back,” he adds.

 Figure out how much you can realistically save from month to month, no matter what other expenses might crop up.
-“Save a certain amount of money each month before spending on any discretionary expenses,” says Jimmy Lee, CEO of The Wealth Consulting Group in Las Vegas, Nevada.
+“Save a certain amount of money each month before spending on any discretionary expenses,” says Jimmy Lee, CEO of a wealth management services company in Las Vegas, Nevada.
 If you don’t have a figure in mind, you’ll be tempted to save only what is left over, which may not be sufficient if you aren’t conscientious about your spending all month long.

 To make hitting your money-saving resolution even easier, you can also: